**No glues, construction adhesives, epoxies, or similar should be used at any time when installing butcher block countertops**

 7. Sink and cooktop installation:

-If you have an under-mount sink it is essential to caulk around the perimeter of the sink where it meets the bottom of your top.
-Not only will this prevent any water damage to the bottom of your piece, but it will prevent any mold or mildew buildup.
+If you have an under-mount sink it is essential to seal around the perimeter of the sink where it meets the bottom of your top with flexible silicone caulking.
+Not only will this prevent any water damage to the bottom of your piece, but it will also prevent any mold or mildew buildup.

-If your top is being installed with a drop-in cooktop and insulation is required per manufacturer’s specs then it is necessary to install as instructed to reduce the transfer of heat.
-This will prevent any damages that may occur due to long-term exposure.
+If your top is being installed with a drop-in cooktop and insulation is required per manufacturer specifications, then it is necessary to install as instructed to reduce the transfer of heat.
+This will prevent any damage that may occur due to long-term exposure.

 You may refer to our overhang guidelines to determine whether additional supports will be needed for your order.